This White Chocolate Peppermint Bark is so easy to make it’s barely a recipe. It’s a MUST for Christmas!

-- In a bowl, melt the semi-sweet chocolate chips for a minute.
+In a bowl, melt the dark or semi-sweet chocolate chips for a minute.
 Remove and stir together with a spoon.
 The chips should melt after a few stirs but if not, microwave in 15 second increments until melted.

-- Pour into the bottom of the baking dish and spread to cover.
+Pour into the bottom of the baking dish or on cookie sheet and spread to cover.
 Place in your fridge for 5-7 minutes to set temporarily.
 You don't want to set longer than this else the layers of chocolate may separate once hardened completely.

-- Move the slightly hardened chocolate from fridge, then pour over the solidified chocolate in the baking dish/cookie sheet.
+Remove the slightly hardened chocolate from fridge, then pour the white chocolate over it chocolate in the baking dish/cookie sheet.

-- Sprinkle with the crushed candy canes.
+Sprinkle with the crushed candy canes.
 Place in the fridge until set, about 30 minutes.
-Break apart into pieces when you're ready to serve it.
+Remove, peel back from parchment, and break apart into pieces when you're ready to serve it.